London (1994 film): Content

 The film consists of documentary images of London, with narration chronicling one year in the life of two fictional characters inhabiting the city.
 Paul Scofield's unnamed narrator has returned to London after a seven year absence, during which time he has worked as a photographer on a cruise ship.
 His narration recollects the actions of his reclusive, unseen friend and one-time lover Robinson.
 Named for the Daniel Defoe character, Robinson is an underemployed lecturer who is attempting to solve the "problem of London."
-Keiller's camera captures, and so so the narrator and Robinson are said to interact with, numerous real-life incidents which took place over the course of filming, including the re-election of Conservative Prime Minister John Major and the Baltic Exchange bombing.
+Keiller's camera captures, and the narrator and Robinson are said to interact with, numerous real-life incidents which took place over the course of filming, including the re-election of Conservative Prime Minister John Major and the Baltic Exchange bombing.

-The character's experiences of the city are structured through a series of three walks around the London, taking in Vauxhall, Brixton Market, Brent Cross Shopping Centre, Putney, Clapham Common and Stoke Newington.
+The character's experiences of the city are structured through a series of three walks around London, taking in Vauxhall, Brixton Market, Brent Cross Shopping Centre, Putney, Clapham Common and Stoke Newington.
 The narration includes numerous quotations from and references to writers and thinkers who have lived in London, including Edgar Allan Poe, Charles Baudelaire and Arthur Rimbaud.